flatironinstitute/sciware/20_Documentation/main.md

 - "How can I solve ABC using XYZ"
 - Audience:
-  - All users, from basic to sophisticated uses
+  - All users, starting with basic, then sophisticated
   - People who want to know *how to solve a particular problem* rather than *how to use a particular function*
   - Can be a "cookbook", a gallery, or if extensive enough, a way to show exhaustively what your tool can do
   - how to string together may funcs in a package.
 Use FINUFFT tutorial.